DoubleML/doubleml-docs/doc/workflow/workflow.rst

 on appropriately controlling for potential confounders.
 A complication that arises in the 401(k) example is due to so-called endogeneity of the treatment assignment.
 The treatment variable is an employee's participation in a 401(k) pension plan which is a decision made by employees and likely to be affected by unobservable effects.
-For example, is seems reasonable that persons with higher income have a stronger preference to save and also to participate in a pension plan.
+For example, is seems reasonable that persons with higher income have stronger preferences to save and also to participate in a pension plan.
 If our analysis does not account for this self-selection into treatment, the estimated effect is likely to be biased.

 To circumvent the endogenous treatment problem, it is possible to exploit randomness in eligibility for 401(k) plans.